XenonShawn/1brc/writeup.md

 ## Optimizations

-Due to how simple the problem statement is, there is not much to be gained by improving upon the algorithm.
-We need to look at other ways of improving the speed of the program.
+Due to how simple the problem statement is, there is not much to be gained by using a better algorithm.
+Instead, we will need to look at ways to directly improve the speed of the algorithm.
 I'll detail five optimizations I made for my program.

 ### Optimization 1: Fixed Point Integers